 So, come stay with us.
 Listen to the sound of silence and fall under its spell.
 Slumber soundly on handmade mattresses, whilst tucked under fluffy Norwegian duvets.
 Then, awaken in the morning to the beauty of birdsong and the glory of our Lakeland views.

 ** THERE WILL BE SOME TIMES IN THE YEAR THAT WE WOULD REQUIRE A MINIMUM STAY OF 2-4 NIGHTS.
 PLEASE ASK ALSO ABOUT ANY SPECIAL OFFERS WE MIGHT HAVE. **

-** PLEASE NOTE THAT WE DO NOT HAVE COTS OR HIGHCHAIRS ON OUR PREMISES.
-EACH CHILD OR BABY IS COUNTED AS ONE PERSON.
+** EACH CHILD IS COUNTED AS ONE PERSON.
 PLEASE LET US KNOW THE AGES OF ANY CHILDREN YOU MAY WISH US TO ACCOMMODATE. **